-This trek for veteran Scouts offers boys a chance to experience Camp Workcoeman's frontiersman past.
+This trek offers a chance for veteran Scouts to experience Camp Workcoeman's frontiersman past.
 Scouts will trek out of camp after lunch, fire muzzle-loading rifles and spend the afternoon and night hiking the trails of camp, throwing tomahawks, trail cooking, and learning Shawtown folklore.
 Scouts will hike back in time for Polar Bear Swim the next morning.
-This program is an excellent opportunity for Scouts to learn advanced
+This program is an excellent opportunity for Scouts to learn advanced backpacking and hiking skills.